pyth0n14n/Keystone-JAM/README-ja.md

   doi = {TBD},
   booktitle = {Proceedings of the 19th International Conference on Availability, Reliability and Security}, series = {ARES '24}
 }

+@article{nashimoto2022bypassing,
+  title={Bypassing Isolated Execution on RISC-V using Side-Channel-Assisted Fault-Injection and Its Countermeasure}, author={Nashimoto, Shoei and Suzuki, Daisuke and Ueno, Rei and Homma, Naofumi}, journal={IACR Transactions on Cryptographic Hardware and Embedded Systems}, pages={28--68}, year={2022}
+}

 @online{nashimoto2024keystonejam,